Deligne's conjecture for automorphic motives over CM-fields: Periods for unitary groups and the Ichino-Ikeda-Neal Harris conjecture

-The statement in \cite{H14} has two hypotheses: the first one is the regularity of the highest weight, while the second one (Hypothesis $4.8$ of \cite{H14}) follows as in Remark \ref{knownknown} from the assumption that $q \neq n-1$.
-We remark that the assumption in \textit{loc.cit} on the Gan-Gross-Prasad multiplicity one conjecture for real unitary groups has been proved by H.\ He in \cite{he}.\\

-A cuspidal automorphic representation $\tilde \pi$ of $\tilde H(\A_\Q)$ that satisfies the hypothesis of Theorem \ref{GPknownknown} contributes to interior cohomology of the corresponding Shimura variety $Sh(\tilde H,\tilde X)$ with coefficients in the local system defined by the representation $\tilde\W^\vee_{\Lambda(q)}$, which arises from $\W^\vee_{\Lambda(q)}$ by adding a suitable last coordinate $\Lambda_0\in\Z$ in the highest weight as sketched in \S \ref{review}.
-This coefficient carries a (pure) Hodge structure of weight $n-1$, with Hodge types corresponding to the infinitesimal character of $\tilde\W^\vee_{\Lambda(q)}$.
-Ignoring the last coordinate $\Lambda_0$, note that this infinitesimal character is given by
+\end{thm} The statement in \cite{H14} has two hypotheses: the first one is the regularity of the highest weight, while the second one (Hyp.\ $4.8$ of \cite{H14}) follows as in Lem.\ \ref{knownknown} from the assumption that $q \neq n-1$.
+We remark that the assumption in \textit{loc.cit} on the Gan-Gross-Prasad multiplicity one conjecture for real unitary groups has been proved by He in \cite{he}.\\\\ A cuspidal automorphic representation $ \pi$ of $ H(\A_{F^+})$ that satisfies the hypotheses of Thm.\ \ref{GPknownknown} contributes to interior cohomology of the corresponding Shimura variety $Sh(H, Y_V)$ with coefficients in the local system defined by the representation $\W^{\sf v}_{\Lambda(q)}$.
+This cohomology carries a (pure) Hodge structure of weight $n-1$, with Hodge types corresponding to the infinitesimal character of $\W^{\sf v}_{\Lambda(q)}$, which is given by

 The Hodge numbers corresponding to the place $v_0$ are